 Tips to Make a No-Sew Gnome with a Mug

-- Start by grabbing this easy no-sew gnome pattern to make the easy no-sew Tucked Gnome (honestly, one of my most popular gnome patterns ever) that I used to make this hot cocoa gnome.
+- Start by grabbing this easy no-sew gnome pattern to make my easy no-sew Tucked Gnome (one of my most popular gnome patterns).
 It’s a great pattern for beginners, easy, and keeps the number of cuts down to the bare necessity to make a quality, elegant gnome.
 And, if you’d like to really reduce your cutting time and effort, or you plan to undertake making multiple hot cocoa gnomes at the same time, you can get both the pattern AND cut files for Cricut or Silhouette!

-- One the best parts about gnomes is their wee noses.
+- One the best parts about gnomes are the noses.
 I generally like to make my gnome noses using some kind of round, beige object that looks good on that specific gnome.
-Sometimes it’s wooden beads or balls, but my favorite lately has been using hand-made clay balls, so I can size them and color them on the fly.
+Sometimes it’s wooden beads or balls, but my favorite lately has been using hand-made clay balls, so I can size them and color them on the fly to match my design.